Hawkeyes to play 7 matches in 3 different countries from May 24-June 6

 "This is such an unbelievable opportunity for me as an Iowa City native and Hawkeye alum.
 But more importantly, it's a huge opportunity as a volleyball coach to be a Hawkeye and match the level of determination, intensity, commitment and expectation that the administration and Gary Barta have for the volleyball program's future success," Shymansky said.

-In his 12-years as a head coach, Shymansky has produced 24 all-conference honorees, three conference players of the year, two conference Freshman of the Year honorees, 17 AVCA All-Americans, two AVCA Region Freshman of the Year selections, and eight professional volleyball players.
-He has amassed a career record of 290-109 (.727).
+Shymansky's 12-year resume as a head coach boasted 24 all-conference honorees, three conference players of the year, two conference freshmen of the year, 17 AVCA All-Americans, two AVCA Region Freshman of the Year selections, and eight professional volleyball players.

 Shymansky was instrumental in the accomplishment of many more firsts for the Marquette volleyball program.
 He developed 10 honorable mention All-Americans and the program's first third team All-American, helped the program accomplish its first-ever Top 25 national ranking and a No. 8 RPI rating in 2013, and signed the first top 25 ranked recruiting class in program history.

 Shymansky, a two-time Big East Conference and Regional Coach of the Year, also understands the importance of academic success.
 The Golden Eagles posted a team grade point averages of 3.3 or higher each season of his tenure.